China's Bo admits 'shame', denies protecting wife

 "From start to finish in this written deposition I hold that I had did not intend to embezzle this money," he said.

-On the first day of the trial, Bo mounted a feisty defence of charges he received more than 20 million yuan in bribes.
+On the first day of the trial, Bo mounted a feisty defense of charges he received more than 20 million yuan in bribes.

 Bo said that he had initially admitted to anti-corruption investigators receiving the bribes as he had been "under psychological pressure".